Put those pumpkin guts to work! Use the seeds to make these easy, yet awesome smoked pumpkin seeds with my step by step recipe.

 How To Smoke Pumpkin Seeds:

-- Rinse then soak the seeds in salted water for 2-3 hours.
+- Rinse the pumpkin seeds well, I like to toss them into a fine-mesh sieve, then soak the seeds in cold salted water for 2-3 hours.

 I might be the queen of mason jars.
 I talk about them all the time and use them for literally everything.
 They are the best storage option for soooooo many things.
 These pumpkin seeds included.